-- (viii) In all buildings in which any building drain is too low to permit gravity flow to the public sewer, sanitary sewage carried by such building drain shall be lifted by an approved pump system according to § 18-107 and discharged to the building sewer at the expense of the owner. - (ix) The methods to be used in excavating, placing of pipe, jointing, testing, backfilling the trench, or other activities in the construction of a building sewer which have not been described above shall conform to the requirements of the building and plumbing code or other applicable rules and regulations of the city or to the procedures set forth in appropriate specifications by the ASTM.
-Any deviation from the prescribed procedures and materials must be approved by the superintendent before installation. - (x) An installed building sewer shall be gastight and watertight. - (f) All excavations for building sewer installation shall be adequately guarded with barricades and lights so as to protect the public from hazard.
-Streets, sidewalks, parkways, and other public property disturbed in the course of the work shall be restored in a manner satisfactory to the city. - (g) No person shall make connection of roof downspouts, exterior foundation drains, areaway drains, basement drains, sump pumps, or other sources of surface runoff or groundwater to a building directly or indirectly to a public sanitary sewer. - (h) Inspection of connections. - (i) The sewer connection and all building sewers from the building to the public sewer main line shall be inspected before the underground portion is covered, by the superintendent or his authorized representative. - (ii) The applicant for discharge shall notify the superintendent when the building sewer is ready for inspection and connection to the public sewer.
-The connection shall be made under the supervision of the superintendent or his representative. - (4) Maintenance of building sewers. (a) Each individual property owner shall be entirely responsible for the construction, maintenance, repair or replacement of the building sewer as deemed necessary by the superintendent to meet specifications of the city.
-Owners failing to maintain or repair building sewers or who allow stormwater or ground water to enter the sanitary sewer may face enforcement action by the superintendent up to and including discontinuation of water and sewer service. - (b) The city may inspect the facilities of any user to ascertain whether the purpose of this chapter is being met and all requirements are being complied with.
+(viii) In all buildings in which any building drain is too low to permit gravity flow to the public sewer, sanitary sewage carried by such building drain shall be lifted by an approved pump system according to § 18-207 and discharged to the building sewer at the expense of the owner.

+(ix) The methods to be used in excavating, placing of pipe, jointing, testing, backfilling the trench, or other activities in the construction of a building sewer which have not been described above shall conform to the requirements of the building and plumbing code or other applicable rules and regulations of the city or to the procedures set forth in appropriate specifications by the ASTM.
+Any deviation from the prescribed procedures and materials must be approved by the manager of the water works and sewers before installation.

+(x) An installed building sewer shall be gaslight and watertight.

+(f) All excavations for building sewer installation shall be adequately guarded with barricades and lights so as to protect the public from hazard.
+Streets, sidewalks, parkways, and other public property disturbed in the course of the work shall be restored in a manner satisfactory to the city.

+(g) No person shall make connection of roof downspouts, exterior foundation drains, areaway drains, basement drains, sump pumps, or other sources of surface runoff or groundwater to a building directly or indirectly to a public sanitary sewer.

+(h) Inspection of connections. (i) The sewer connection and all building sewers from the building to the public sewer main line shall be inspected before the underground portion is covered, by the manager of the water works and sewers or his authorized representative.

+(ii) The applicant for discharge shall notify the manager of the water works and sewers when the building sewer is ready for inspection and connection to the public sewer.
+The connection shall be made under the supervision of the manager of the water works and sewers or his representative.
+(4) Maintenance of building sewers. (a) Each individual property owner shall be entirely responsible for the construction, maintenance, repair or replacement of the building sewer as deemed necessary by the manager of the water works and sewers to meet specifications of the city.
+Owners failing to maintain or repair building sewers or who allow stormwater or ground water to enter the sanitary sewer may face enforcement action by the manager of the water works and sewers up to and including discontinuation of water and sewer service.

+(b) The city may inspect the facilities of any user to ascertain whether the purpose of this chapter is being met and all requirements are being complied with.